scaleracademy/hackx-submissions/README.md

 ## How to submit:
 - Upload your code somewhere on the internet.
-This can be to a GitHub repository, a zip file on cloud storage, anywhere: as long as it is accessible by the judges.
+This can be to a GitHub repository ( preferred ), a zip file on cloud storage, anywhere: as long as it is accessible by the judges.
 You will provide a link to this in the next steps.
 - Login to your GitHub account.
+- Make sure that the following are taken into consideration before submitting ( failure to do so will result in disqualification ) :
+  1. Make sure you have your code link ready
+  2. Demo Video for the project -
+       - Tell us about your project
+       - Demo of your project
+       - Video must be in English
+       - File name should be TeamName_HackX
+  3. Demo Link ( if applicable ) - Hosted / Live link of the prototype
 - Start a [new submisison issue](https://github.com/scaleracademy/hackx-submissions/issues/new/choose).
 - Complete the template.
 - Submit the issue (one per team).